 - In a bowl, combine lukewarm water, sugar, yeast, and set aside for about 5 minutes until the mixture is frothy.

-- In a large bowl, combine flour and salt.
-Add coconut milk, melted coconut oil, and the yeast mixture.
-Mix the ingredients together until it comes together, and take it out onto a clean surface.
-Knead for about 5 minutes until it forms a smooth ball.
+- Knead the dough for about 5 minutes until it forms a smooth ball.
 Put the dough in a large bowl greased with coconut oil, cover, and let it rise about an hour until it's doubled in size.

 - Gently deflate the dough in the bowl and take it out onto your work surface.
 Separate the dough into 12 equal balls.
 Place the balls in a 9x13 inch pan greased with coconut oil, cover, and let it rise again for about 45 minutes.